sytnax-erorr/Object-detection-test-with-react/README.md

 **Note**:
 	1. We are hitting the apis on an avg every 4-7 sec, so there is little delay in the detected screen.

-	2. Accuracy in jupyter  Notebook or in webcam via  opencv is much higher..
-Reason for the lower accuracy is the variable shape of images and drawing rectangle on users end.
-Could have been improved with little more time.

 **Points**: